blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Vaporiffic Outfit
 ![Image](https://i.postimg.cc/C1VxMyMf/dark.jpg)

-The most exclusive and highly sought-after role.
-Owners of this NFT can hold an unlimited number of NFTs from both collections in their wallet, thereby gaining access to all their abilities.
-This role also provides full access to all channels on the server.
+The rarest and most coveted role.
+The owner of this NFT can hold any number of NFTs from both collections in their wallet, thereby gaining their abilities.
+This role grants access to all chats and threads on the server.

+If **Ghostwalker** wins the main giveaway, the owner can choose any Geek (NFT) from their collection, and the abilities of that specific character will activate within the main giveaway. **Ghostwalker** also has the right to decline choosing anyone and simply claim their prize.

 [[up](#list-of-roles)]